freeCodeCamp/freeCodeCamp/docs/codebase-best-practices.md

 Sometimes changing the file from `<filename>.js` -> `<filename>.tsx?` causes the original file to be deleted, and a new one created, and other times the filename just changes - in terms of Git.
 Ideally, we want the file history to be preserved.

-The best bet at achieving this is by:
+The best bet at achieving this is to:

 1. Rename the file
 2. Commit with the flag `--no-verify` to prevent Husky from complaining about the lint errors